Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty associated with a sample estimate.
 It indicates the range within which the true population parameter is expected to fall, based on the sample data.
-In this case, a margin of error of ±3.6% means that the true percentage of U.S. adults with a positive experience could be 3.6% higher or lower than the reported 57%.
+In this case, a margin of error of ±2.9% means that the true percentage of U.S. adults using Pinterest could be 2.9% higher or lower than the reported 31%.

 Recommended video: